-a.
+- a.
 The road allowance widths identified in this Amendment are approximate.
 In certain cases, widening of existing roads to the ultimate road allowance width shown may not be required.
 In some cases the right-of-way may need to be wider to accommodate engineering and/or design requirements.
-Final right-of-way requirements and the provision of daylight triangles, and left turn lanes will be determined during the review of development applications;

-- Local road right-of-ways will range from 17.5 to 20.0 metres.
+Final right-of-way requirements and the provision of daylight triangles, and left turn lanes will be determined during the review of development applications; - b.
+Local road right-of-ways will range from 17.5 to 20.0 metres.
 Generally, local roads that serve primarily residential development shall be 17.5 metres; - c.
 One road is identified as a 'Special Character Street' on Schedule B. This road is an important pedestrian connection to open spaces and/or environmental features.
 It shall be designed to incorporate enhanced landscape features signifying their important contribution to the overall open space system.
-The enhanced landscape treatment may be incorporated within the boulevard or within a centre median, subject to the requirements of the City; - It is a requirement of this Amendment that all roads identified within the Centre shall be built and maintained to an operational standard satisfactory to the City, and shall provide for permanent public access for traffic through the Centre; - e.
+The enhanced landscape treatment may be incorporated within the boulevard or within a centre median, subject to the requirements of the City; - d.
+It is a requirement of this Amendment that all roads identified within the Centre shall be built and maintained to an operational standard satisfactory

+- to the City, and shall provide for permanent public access for traffic through the Centre; - e.
 The road network illustrated on Schedule B is fundamental to the efficient functioning of the Centre transportation network; laneways and local and primary road rights-of-way shall be identified in all approved plans within the Centre, and shall be conveyed to the municipality as a condition of approval of draft plan of subdivision, and at the time of plan registration.
-Alternatively, the City may in the subdivision agreement permit private roads designed and built to City standards with a public easement that conveys the road to the City at no cost at any time in the future that the City deems necessary; - f.
+Alternatively, the City may in the subdivision agreement permit private roads designed and built to City standards with a public easement that conveys the road to the City at no cost at any time in the future that the City deems necessary;

+f.
+No plan shall be approved which permits the establishment of any structure - f.
 No plan shall be approved which permits the establishment of any structure on a local or primary road rights-of-way identified on Schedule D. Local road allowances conveyed to the municipality may be used privately on a temporary or permanent basis for parking aisle purposes at the sole discretion of Council; - g.
-The road network within the Centre shall recognize natural and built constraints and shall form a continuous and interconnected modified grid pattern, integrated with the road network planned or in place on surrounding lands bounding the Centre; - Round-a-bouts, cul-de-sacs, hammerheads or other similar traffic calming and traffic control measures may be implemented subject to evaluation by the City and/or the Region of functional, operational and financial issues associated with their use;

-- Two round-a-bouts shall be incorporated into the Centre to facilitate traffic movement at the intersections of the two north south primary roads and the northern most east-west primary road; - Streetscape design for Arterial Roads, Primary Roads, and Local Roads shall be subject to the City's urban design requirements and policies articulated in this Amendment; - j.
+The road network within the Centre shall recognize natural and built constraints and shall form a continuous and interconnected modified grid pattern, integrated with the road network planned or in place on surrounding lands bounding the Centre; - h.
+Round-a-bouts, cul-de-sacs, hammerheads or other similar traffic calming and traffic control measures may be implemented subject to evaluation by the City and/or the Region of functional, operational and financial issues associated with their use: - Two round-a-bouts shall be incorporated into the Centre to facilitate traffic movement at the intersections of the two north south primary roads and the northern most east-west primary road; - Streetscape design for Arterial Roads, Primary Roads, and Local Roads shall be subject to the City's urban design requirements and policies articulated in this Amendment; - j.
 Individual direct access to any arterial road shall be discouraged.
-Building setbacks from arterial roads will be minimized and parking areas shall be directed to areas less visible from the street; and,
+Building setbacks from arterial roads will be minimized and parking areas shall be directed to areas less visible from the street; and, detailed implementation of this feature in conjunction with the other streetscape improvements being recommended for the Arterial Roads.
+The detailed design of the Arterial Roads shall consider the incorporation of lay-by parking facilities.